sunlex0717/Notes/Leetcode/Dynamic programming.md

 **Explanation:**
 The input is an 2D vector , so we also use a 2D vector to establish our DP solution.
-For any elements not on the border,
+For any elements not on the border, there are only two ways to reach it because we are only allowed to move either down or right.
+So the optimal solution in `Grid[i][j]` would be determined by

 **Codes:**
 ```